milliedavidson/group5-project-codefirstgirlsaloud/README.md

 Open a web browser and navigate to the URL http://127.0.0.1:5000/.
 You should see your Flask application's home page, ChapterOne.

-> ⚠️ ⚠️ ⚠️ Flask provides a local server that is intended for **testing and development purposes only**.
-[Read about security considerations here.](https://flask.palletsprojects.com/en/2.3.x/security/) </details>
+> ⚠️ ⚠️ ⚠️
+Flask provides a local server that is intended for **testing and development purposes only**. <a href="https://flask.palletsprojects.com/en/2.3.x/security/" target="_blank">Read about security considerations here.</a> </details>

 ---